Oman national football team: Gulf Cup

 The mid-1990s under the OFA chairmanship of Sheikh Saif bin Hashil Al-Maskary saw Oman achieve positive results on the Asian stage.
 Former Omani captain, Hani Al-Dhabit was awarded the RSSSF 2001 World Top Scorer, with 22 goals; the most goals scored by a player who won the World Top Scorer award and being the third Arab and the first Omani to win the award.

 In the 2002 Arabian Gulf Cup which was held in Saudi Arabia, Oman finished in 5th place and under the captaincy of Dhofar's Hani Al-Dhabit, Oman defeated 9-time winners Kuwait.
-The match had ended 3–1 with captain Al-Dhabit scoring a hat-trick.
+The match had ended 3–1 with Al-Dhabit scoring a hat-trick.
 Hani netted a goal against Bahrain and a consolation goal in a 2–1 loss against Qatar.
 At the end of the tournament, Hani was the only Omani to score goals for his nation and was awarded for being the top goal scorer of the competition, with 5 goals.

-In the 2004 Arabian Gulf Cup which was held in Doha, Oman reached the final for the first time in the team's history which was eventually lost to the hosts Qatar in a penalty shootout after the goalkeeping sensation Ali Al-Habsi missed a penalty.
+In the 2004 Arabian Gulf Cup which was held in Doha, Oman reached the final for the first time in the team's history, which was eventually lost to the hosts Qatar in a penalty shootout after the goalkeeping sensation Ali Al-Habsi missed a penalty.
 Qatar won the match 6–5 on penalties after the match had ended 1–1 at normal time.
-Amad Al-Hosni was awarded the "Top Goalscorer" award of the tournament with a total of 4 goals.
+Oman's Amad Al-Hosni was awarded the "Top Goalscorer" award of the tournament with a total of 4 goals.

 In the 2007 Arabian Gulf Cup which was held in United Arab Emirates, the team reached the final for a second consecutive time and lost 1–0 to the hosts United Arab Emirates.
 It had maintained an undefeated record throughout the competition excluding the final.
 Ali Al-Habsi had received the "Best Goalkeeper of the Gulf Cup" award for the third consecutive time in a row, the most won by any goalkeeper in the 40 years of the Gulf Cup tournament.
 Oman had tied United Arab Emirates in goal-scoring with 9 goals each after the tournament.

-After losing twice in the Gulf Cup final consecutively, Oman won the 2009 Arabian Gulf Cup tournament as hosts by defeating Saudi Arabia in a penalty shootout.
+After two consecutive defeats in the Gulf Cup final, Oman won the 2009 Arabian Gulf Cup tournament as hosts by defeating Saudi Arabia in a penalty shootout.
 Oman won the match 6–5 on penalties after the match had ended 0–0 at extra time.
 Oman maintained a clean-sheet throughout the tournament.
-The tournament in Muscat was the first for Hassan Rabia, who managed to score 4 goals making him receive the "Top Goalscorer" award.
+The tournament in Muscat was the first for Hassan Rabia, who managed to score 4 goals, earning the "Top Goalscorer" award.
 Ali Al-Habsi received his fourth consecutive "Best Goalkeeper Award".